-Info: form(data) (shown above) was created by custom software the simulated the patterns on fish and coral.
-I wrote an algorithm to simulate the growth of the pattern (reaction-diffusion) on a square simulation grid with toroidal boundaries.
-After exporting the simulation data a surface was milled out on a 5-Axis CNC Mill then finished by hand.
+form(data) (shown above) was created using custom software that simulates patterns found on fish scales and coral formations.
+I wrote an algorithm to replicate the growth of these patterns using a reaction-diffusion process on a square simulation grid with toroidal boundaries.
+After exporting the simulation data, the resulting form was CNC-milled on a 5-axis machine and then finished by hand.

-Meta: form(data) is an art piece and a critical design project.
-This project and the others done during my residency at Autodesk hopes to inspire and invoke questions about the future of form making and design.
-Specifically, how can we grow form, and use data to inform our design decisions.
-How can we use computation to help us make design decisions?
-How do we design algorithms and parametric systems to help us create objects?
-What kind of interfaces do these objects have?
-How can we streamline or scale the process of making form?
-How will localized digital fabrication and the lower cost of digital fabrication tools affect design and what objects are designed?
-I believe the future of design will drastically change over the next 10 years as 3D printing and other fabrication methods become ubiquitous.
+form(data) is both an art piece and a critical design project.
+This work, along with others completed during my residency at Autodesk, aims to provoke thought and raise questions about the future of form-making and design.
+Specifically, how can we grow form, and how can data influence our design decisions?
+How can we leverage computation to guide our creative processes?
+What role do algorithms and parametric systems play in helping us conceive objects?
+What kinds of interfaces are needed to interact with these systems?
+And how can we streamline or scale the process of creating form?
+As digital fabrication tools become more accessible and widespread, I believe the landscape of design will change dramatically over the next decade.

 Designer & Developer: Reza Ali